Kdyby/CsobPaymentGateway/docs/en/index.md

 You also need to choose a PSR7 compatible HTTP Client.
 This library contains a default `GuzzleClient`, but Guzzle is not installed by default.

-It is recommended to just use Guzzle, so you should also install using Composer.
+It is recommended to just use Guzzle, so you should also install it using Composer.

 ```sh
 $ composer require guzzlehttp/guzzle